tkas9mbek/graphical-calculator/README.md

 # Counter & Calculator

-A simple counter and calculator web application implemented in JavaScript
+A simple counter and calculator web application implemented in JavaScript. <br> Visit https://graphical-calculator911.herokuapp.com/ to view it.

 ## Notes
 To switch between counter and calculator click label "Go to ..." at the bottom of page